Revealing photos from US prisons

 "I think they're incredibly powerful and really highlight the individuality of the subjects in a strong way.
 Most of these individuals are sentenced to life in prison and will die at Angola."

-Among the most peculiar works are Jesse Krimes' hand printed transfers on prison soap bars.
+Among the most peculiar works are Jesse Krimes' hand-printed transfers on prison soap bars.

-"Krimes was incarcerated for drug crimes, and he did a whole series on prison soap bars where he transferred mugshot and images that he could gather from magazines and other available sources.
-He's not actually making photographs but he's using photographic imagery to comment on criminalization," said Fleetwood.
+"Krimes was incarcerated for drug crimes," said Fleetwood.
+"And he did a whole series on prison soap bars where he transferred mugshot and images that he could gather from magazines and other available sources.
+He's not actually making photographs but he's using photographic imagery to comment on criminalization."

 The magazine and the exhibition, which features six public programs with a dozen speakers, are meant to act as a springboard for a conversation on the subject.